What Is An Uncontested Divorce And How Does It Work In The State Of California?

 WHO QUALIFIES FOR UNCONTESTED DIVORCE?

 This discussion of uncontested divorce in California is a general overview of the topic and should not be considered or taken as legal advice.
-If you are considering or anticipating a divorce in southern California, obtain the sound legal advice you that you’ll need regarding your own case and your personal circumstances by consulting an experienced Orange County divorce attorney.
+If you are considering or anticipating a divorce in southern California, obtain the sound legal advice you that you’ll need regarding your own case and your personal circumstances by consulting an experienced Orange County divorce lawyer.
 In California, an uncontested divorce is called a “summary dissolution of marriage,” and not every divorcing couple will qualify.
 In fact, the qualifications for obtaining an uncontested divorce are quite specific.
 Those qualifications include but are not limited to:

 • One person involved has to be a resident of California for a minimum of 6 months and a resident of the county where the divorce papers are filed for a minimum of three months.